filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 A short summary of topics covered by the [Pact CI/CD setup guide](https://docs.pact.io/pact_nirvana):

-1. Lean about Pact, talk and get team alignment to try it out
+1. Learn about Pact, talk, and get team alignment to try it out
 2. Get a single test working manually.
 3. Manually integrate with Pact Broker/PactFlow.
-4. Integrate Pact Broker/PactFlow to deployment pipeline.
+4. Integrate Pact Broker/PactFlow into the deployment pipeline.
 5. Use [Can-I-Deploy](https://docs.pact.io/pact_broker/can_i_deploy)
-   to verify if the version of your application you're about to deploy is compatible with other application that are already deployed in that environment (not covered in this example project).
+   to verify if the version of your application you're about to deploy is compatible with other applications that are already deployed in that environment (not covered in this example project).
 6. Record deployments and releases to the Pact Broker/PactFlow (not covered in this example project).